Never Miss a Chance to Do the Most Good

 • Identify and mobilize resources through our national network of disaster professionals and service locations.

-• Support survivors through mobile units that provide food, hydration, and hygiene products and services.
+• Support survivors through mobile units providing food, hydration, and hygiene products and services.

-• Hydration and food stations are set up at key locations around a disaster.
+• Set up hydration and food stations at key locations around a disaster site.

-• A variety of food is provided through our Mobile Canteen.
+• Offer a variety of food through our Mobile Canteen.

 The Salvation Army leads recovery efforts for as long as a community needs us.
-That often means we stay to help for months, and even years, after a disaster.
-We work with all level of government to form a long-term, far-reaching disaster recovery plan that meets basic needs, addresses restoration and rebuilding projects, and includes the dispersal of financial help and donated goods.
-All to help survivors rebuild their lives.
+This often means staying for months or even years after a disaster.
+We collaborate with all levels of government to form a long-term, comprehensive disaster recovery plan.
+This plan addresses basic needs, supports restoration and rebuilding projects, and ensures the dispersal of financial help and donated goods to help survivors rebuild their lives.

 EDS partners with agencies across the country to support relief efforts and survivors.
 The Salvation Army is a designated Federal Disaster Relief organization.
 Our partners include: